Meat alternative

-A meat alternative or meat substitute (also called plant-based meat or fake meat, sometimes pejoratively) is a food product made from vegetarian or vegan ingredients, eaten as a replacement for meat.
-Meat alternatives typically approximate qualities of specific types of meat, such as mouthfeel, flavor, appearance, or chemical characteristics.
+A meat alternative or meat substitute (also called plant-based meat, mock meat, or alternative protein), is a food product made from vegetarian or vegan ingredients, eaten as a replacement for meat.
+Meat alternatives typically aim to replicate qualities of whatever type of meat they replace, such as mouthfeel, flavor, and appearance.
 Plant- and fungus-based substitutes are frequently made with soy (e.g. tofu, tempeh, and textured vegetable protein), but may also be made from wheat gluten as in seitan, pea protein as in the Beyond Burger, or mycoprotein as in Quorn.
+Alternative protein foods can also be made by precision fermentation, where single cell organisms such as yeast produce specific proteins using a carbon source; or can be grown by culturing animal cells outside an animal, based on tissue engineering techniques.
+The ingredients of meat alternatives include 50–80% water, 10–25% textured vegetable proteins, 4–20% non-textured proteins, 0–15% fat and oil, 3-10% flavors/spices, 1–5% binding agents and 0–0.5% coloring agents.

+Meatless tissue engineering involves the cultivation of stem cells on natural or synthetic scaffolds to create meat-like products.
+Scaffolds can be made from various materials, including plant-derived biomaterials, synthetic polymers, animal-based proteins, and self-assembling polypeptides.
+It is these 3D scaffold-based methods that provide a specialized structural environment for cellular growth.
+Alternatively, scaffold-free methods promote cell aggregation, allowing cells to self-organize into tissue-like structures.

 Meat alternatives are typically consumed as a source of dietary protein by vegetarians, vegans, and people following religious and cultural dietary laws.
-However, global demand for sustainable diets has also increased their popularity among non-vegetarians and flexitarians seeking to reduce the environmental impact of meat production.
+However, global demand for sustainable diets has also increased their popularity among non-vegetarians and flexitarians seeking to reduce the environmental impact of animal agriculture.

 Meat substitution has a long history.
 Tofu was invented in China as early as 200 BCE, and in the Middle Ages, chopped nuts and grapes were used as a substitute for mincemeat during Lent.
-Since the 2010s, startup companies such as Impossible Foods and Beyond Meat have popularized pre-made plant-based substitutes for ground beef, patties, and vegan chicken nuggets as commercial products.
+Since the 2010s, startup companies such as Impossible Foods and Beyond Meat have popularized pre-made plant-based substitutes for ground beef, burger patties, and chicken nuggets as commercial products.

 History

-Tofu, a meat alternative made from soybeans, was invented in China by the Han dynasty (206 BC–220 CE).
+Tofu, a meat alternative made from soybeans, was invented in China during the Han dynasty (206 BC–220 CE).
 Drawings of tofu production have been discovered in a Han dynasty tomb.
 Its use as a meat alternative is recorded in a document written by Tao Gu (陶谷 (陶穀, Táo Gǔ), 903–970).
 Tao describes how tofu was popularly known as "small mutton" (小宰羊 (xiǎo zǎiyáng)), which shows that the Chinese valued tofu as an imitation meat.
 Tofu was widely consumed during the Tang dynasty (618–907), and likely spread to Japan during the later Tang or early Song dynasty.

 In the third century CE, Athenaeus describes a preparation of mock anchovy in his work Deipnosophistae: